Skip to contents

 Overview plot res patches one tide

-For a better overview we can also plot all data by tag and tide or for example a random sample of 100 tags and tides.
-The plots are saved in the choosen directory (e.g. ./outputs/res_patch_check/ - edit path as desired), which has to be created before running the code.
+To get a general overview, we can also loop through and plot all data by tag and tide, or for example a random sample of 100 tags and tides.
+The plots are saved in any directory (e.g. ./outputs/res_patch_check/), which has to be created before running the code.

 idc <- unique(data[, c("species", "tag", "tideID")])